kchapelier/PRWM/implementations/prwm/README.md

 The reference encoding / decoding library for the PRWM file format.

-PRWM is a 3d model file format specifically designed for Javascript and WebGL.
-More information on this [here](https://github.com/kchapelier/experimental-file-formats).
+Packed Raw WebGL Model is a binary file format for nD geometries specifically designed for JavaScript and WebGL with a strong focus on fast parsing (from 1ms to 0.1ms in Chrome 59 on a MBP Late 2013).
+More information on this [here](https://github.com/kchapelier/PRWM).

 ## Installing